dapoadedire/folio-v3/src/content/blog/django-ckeditor.md

 Now our post is safe and will be escaped properly.

-- Go back to the terminal and run the server or reload the page if you did not quit the server.
+Go back to the terminal and run the server or reload the page if you did not quit the server.

 Phew, it's now working properly.

 ![postafter.png](<https://cdn.hashnode.com/res/hashnode/image/upload/v1651494499491/i4RVWzPiJ.png> )

 You have successfully added a rich text-editor to your django website.

 If you've learned anything from this article, that's amazing!
 Don't forget to like and share with your network, thanks.

-You can connect with me on Twitter [@dapo_adedire](https://www.twitter.com/dapo_adedire), LinkedIn [Dapo Adedire](https://www.linkedin.com/in/dapoadedire/).
+You can connect with me on Twitter <a href="https://www.twitter.com/dapo_adedire" target="_blank">@dapo_adedire</a>
+, LinkedIn <a href="https://www.linkedin.com/in/dapoadedire/" target="_blank">Dapo Adedire</a>